Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 By putting braces around a group of statements, we can force the compiler to treat it as a single statement.

-Here’s an example of a compound statement:
+Here's an example of a compound statement:

 ```C
 { line_num = 0; page num++; }